HackYourFuture/Assignments/2-Browsers/Week1/README.md

 ## Prep exercises

 Prep exercises are exercises that are a little more difficult.
 We will go through these exercises on Sunday, but do expect you to have already gotten a solution by then as a student will be asked to share their solution.
 You may have to come together as a class for some of them!
-You should NOT hand in these exercises, so make sure to not add it to the commit for your homework (have a look at the `git add` documentation [here](https://git-scm.com/docs/git-add) for all the options to exclude files in a commit).
+You should NOT hand in these exercises, so make sure to not add it to the commit for your assignment (have a look at the `git add` documentation [here](https://git-scm.com/docs/git-add) for all the options to exclude files in a commit).

 ## Prep exercise: Conway's Game of Life